 "Crafting a wine is a great outlet to become creative, a kind of art that asks us to listen to mother nature to better perceive and understand her messages.
 Magic happens while grapes are transformed into juice, then into wine and gives back to the terroir its nobility.”
 Says Pascal Jolivet

-Actually , Pascal Jolivet vineyard represents 222 acres between in Sancerre and Pouilly Fumé, 124 acres in Touraine for Attitude.
+Actually , Pascal Jolivet vineyard represents 120 hectares between Sancerre and Pouilly Fumé, 60 hectares in Touraine for "Attitude".